 Working on changing your bad work habits is always a good idea.
-You can indeed use good habits to achieve personal and professional success.
+Focus on building and sustaining good habits to achieve personal and professional success.
 While respecting your job, workplace, and coworkers is crucial for professional growth, you have to eliminate poor behaviors before nurturing healthy ones.
-One effective way to achieve this is by taking the HIGH5 strengths assessment, which helps individuals identify their unique strengths and leverage them to overcome negative habits.
-By understanding your natural talents and how to apply them, you can cultivate a more productive and fulfilling work life.
+One effective way to kickstart this journey is by taking the HIGH5 strengths assessment, which helps individuals identify their unique strengths and leverage them to overcome negative habits.

+By understanding your natural talents and how to apply them, you can lead a more productive and fulfilling work life.
 It’s time to buckle down and make some good adjustments if you’ve slipped into any of the following bad work habits.
 In this article, we define bad workplace habits and present a list of negative habits you may have at work, along with specific suggestions for how to fix them.

 What is a bad work habit?